 At Disney World and need a break from the rides?
 Or maybe it’s the end of the day and you’ve still got some energy left after exploring some of the many things to do in Orlando (seriously, how?!).
-Head to Disney’s outdoor shopping, dining, and entertainment complex at the Walt Disney World Resort by Lake Buena Vista for some family friendly fun.
-Apart from being free to enter and full of stuff to see and experience, there are plenty of free things to do at Disney Springs too!
+Head to Disney’s outdoor shopping, dining and entertainment complex at the Walt Disney World Resort by Lake Buena Vista for some family friendly fun.
+Is Disney Springs free?
+Yes, it’s free to enter and self parking is free to!
+You will find lots to see and experience, plus there are plenty of free things to do at Disney Springs too!

 What started out as a shopping village in 1975 has since transformed into an entertainment spot with four distinct areas that each have a neighborhood feel.
 These areas are the Marketplace, The Landing, Town Center, and West Side.
 Keep reading to learn more about them or skip ahead to read my free things to do at Disney Springs list below.

 The Marketplace is the oldest portion of Disney Springs and the place kids have the most fun.
 The area is Disney themed with structures of Disney characters all around.
 It has cool restaurants like the T-rex Cafe and Rainforest Cafe, and is most famous for its magical toy stores.
 The Lego store, Once Upon a Toy, and the World of Disney are all worth a visit.
 World of Disney is a particularly huge attraction on account of being the largest disney store in the world.

 The Landing is where all the fancy restaurants are.
 Visit Pizza Pronte for the best pizza you’ll ever have.
 Maria and Enzos is another great place for Italian cuisine.
 Groove to the tunes at night and join the crowd to dance to the DJ’s music from Thursdays through Sundays.